Aashutosh-922/Component_Register_RNXG-RCR-/README.md

 # Component_Register_RNXG
-To handle the components easily the Application is made.
+To handle the components easily this CRUD Application is made.